stricoff92/cs-auth/README.md

 # import interchange formatted users & groups
 # use a single password for newly added users.
-./main load_tsv /path/to/posixUsers.tsv /path/to/posixGroups.tsv --password myawesomepassword
+./main load_tsv /path/to/posixUsers.tsv /path/to/posixGroups.tsv --password

 # only import groups (/foo is a garbage input that is ignored but required)
 ./main load_tsv /foo /path/to/posixGroups.tsv --skipusers